Pico Projectors: Video Displays for Anyone, Anywhere

 What are Pico Projectors?

 Pico projectors are video projectors that can fit into the palm of your hand.
-These small units almost always weigh less than 2 lbs (not including the AC adapter), making them easy to bring your presentations to any location, at any time.
+These small units almost always weigh less than one pound (not including the AC adapter), making them easy to bring your presentations to any location, at any time.
 Handheld projectors are great for watching movies, playing games, and are especially convenient for the modern, traveling business person who frequently puts on professional demonstrations in different locations.
 The user-friendly design of the handheld projector is usually matched by an affordable price — and the pico models are much more versatile compared to traditional, bulky devices.

 Comparison to Projectors of the Past